Nawaat: Notable Founders

 Sami Ben Gharbia, one of the co-founders of Nawaat.org. is a blogger and civil society advocate.
-He is listed on Foreign Policy magazine's 100 Most Influential Global Thinkers for 2011, and shares the 24th rank with Daniel Domscheit-Berg (a former deputy of WikiLeaks founder Julian Assange) and Russian lawyer Alexey Navalny.
+He is listed on Foreign Policy magazine's 100 Most Influential Global Thinkers for 2011, and shares the 24th rank with Daniel Domscheit-Berg (a former deputy of WikiLeaks founder Julian Assange) and Russian lawyer Alexei Navalny.
 Ben Gharbia is known for connecting with Ethan Zuckerman's Global Voices project, and founding TuniLeaks, exclusive WikiLeaks on Tunisia, by bringing WikiLeaks into the closed society of pre-revolutionary Tunisia, and pumping it through Nawaat Group Blog.

 Riadh Guerfali is a prizewinning Tunisian blogger, also known online by his pen name "Astrubal".
 He received the NetCitizen prize which is awarded by French press freedom campaigners Reporters Without Borders (RSF) and Internet giant Google, for his work to promote freedom of expression on the Internet.

 Awards

 Nawaat has won many major awards starting from 2011 for the role it played prior to, during the Tunisian Revolution and after.